 However, even lawyers regularly miss a genuine double jeopardy event when it’s happening right in front of them.

-Below You’ll Find Six Video Lessons That Completely Explain The Double Jeopardy Clause
+6 Video Lessons That Completely Explain How Double Jeopardy Really Works…

-I created six videos that talk about and describe double jeopardy in a way that can be understood by anyone who wants to understand it.
+I created 6 videos that talk about and describe double jeopardy in a way that can be understood by anyone who wants to understand it.

 I’ve stripped out the legal talk and described the ideas in plain English.